 - Complete a 40-hour PREA auditor certification training session, provided by the National PREA Resource Center (PRC).

-- Applicants must pass a pre-training before the 40-hour training session and a post-training examination at the end of the 40-hour training session.
+- Applicants must pass a pre-training examination before the 40-hour training session and a post-training examination at the end of the 40-hour training session.

 - Applicants must participate in a Field Training Program (FTP) training audit.